What's something that can be eaten anytime? Pancakes! So we've stacked up a list of the best pancakes in Singapore for you to flip over.

 Two Bakers, 88 Horne Road, Singapore 209083 and 9 Teck Chye Terrace, Singapore 545720

-The Japanese sure knows how to come up with sweet things.
-And, we would be silly not to include this very obvious choice on our list!
+The Japanese sure know how to come up with sweet things.
+We would be silly not to include this very obvious choice on our list!
 This cafe serves up soft and fluffy meringue millefeuille pancakes made from fresh milk, separated egg yolks, and high-grade wheat flour.
-We were flipping over the grilled apple pancakes, which is drizzled with homemade caramel sauce.
+We were flipping over the grilled apple pancakes, which are drizzled with homemade caramel sauce.
 Yummers!

 Belle-Ville Pancake Cafe, locations in Bugis, Tanjong Pagar, Novena, and Bukit Panjang